 Step 1: Define and Connect a Data Source

-To display and manipulate data rows from an external system, you will first need to define a Data Source which models the particular data entity in question.
+To display and manipulate data rows from an external system, you will first need to define a Data Source that models the particular data entity in question.
 Effectively, a Data Source is just rows and columns of data.
 The rows and columns will need to be connected or otherwise pushed into our system for use in your apps.
 You can get the required rows into our system by one of the following means:

 - Manually import the rows from an Excel or CSV file